We began seeing this form of cautionary tale about automobile cruise control systems turn up in inboxes in November 2002:

 The only way to stop wheels from spinning and maintain control is to immediately reduce power.
 An activated cruise control system applies continuous power, keeping the wheels spinning.
 By the time you disengage the cruise control it may be too late – you may have already lost control.

-An example from the weekly “Drive It Forever” automotive column by
+An example from the weekly "Drive It Forever'' automotive column by New York Times Syndicate writer Bob Sikorsky provided a description of one such occurrence:

 I have been lucky to be able to catch it happening and touch the brake and recover quickly.
 As a former pilot, I literally wear the car and feel its moves and respond accordingly.